 There’s no 1 size fits all approach to EOS L10 meeting templates.
 Every business is a collection of humans struggling in different ways.
 So, you’ll need to start with a template (pick whichever one above makes sense to you) and then adjust to your needs.

 I’ve gone through multiple iterations of these templates within my own and clients’ organizations, depending on what the business needs right now.
+For example, with one customer we are in the process of a complete revamp of our weekly team meeting agenda to focus on building interconnectedness & camaraderie.
+I’ll let you know here once we’re running with that updated agenda.

 There are lots of business frameworks out there, and, frankly, some resemble pyramid schemes.
 You’ll have to sift through the cruft to find your best fit system (I use a highly-modified version of EOS).
 Here are some things to try: